slubold/slubold.github.io/index.md

 # News
 - December 18, 2020: We uploaded a pre-print of [Identifying the latent space geometry of network models through analysis of curvature](https://arxiv.org/abs/2012.10559).
 - December 4, 2020: I passed my general exam.
+- February 16, 2021: I am [writing](LS_Geometry_Summary.md) a short summary of ''Identifying the latent space geometry of network models through analysis of curvature.''

 ## Teaching